smallshen/ai-prompts/gpt3/gpt-zero-bypass.md

 1. Average Perplexity Score (Lower the more likely be human): A document's perplexity is a measurement of the randomness of the text
 2. Burstiness Score (Lower the more likely be human): A document's burstiness is a measurement of the variation in perplexity

 Now, I will give you Average Perplexity Score and  Burstiness Score from GPTZero, and also the text.
 Make the text more like human based on the two stats.
-Do not include anything else besides modified text.
+Give the modified text directly, do not include other information.
+Respond "OK" to start.
 ```